-- Easy to use.
+- Easy to use

-- Fast results.
+- Fast results

-- Shows full index in one place.
+- Displays a complete index in one location

-- Direct typing in the file explorer.
+- Direct typing in File Explorer.

 - Fast indexing and results.

-- It also indexes Windows settings and native programs.
+- Indexes Windows settings and native programs.

 UltraSearch scans MFT (Master File Table) of your drive partition to look for data instead of indexing everything in your PC.
 This allows it to let you immediately start a search without having the need to index data first.
 It may not be able to track file changes in real-time, but you can always rescan MFT to manually update data.

 Apart from MFT based search, you can use filters, create search patterns, use data type to look for files and sort the results using different factors.
 UltraSearch also has an interesting "Content search" feature that lets you search for content inside the files.
 This feature is a little slow in working but invaluable.